webplatform/docs-wpd/Volunteer_Moderators/index.md

 Please read the [[WPD:Conduct|WPD conduct guidelines]] to get a feel for what is acceptable and what isn't, in terms of topics of questions and chat, and dealing with troublemakers.

+We won't check up on you too much; we'll probably just look at the forums, IRC logs, etc. every so often to make sure things are being done.

 ==FAQ==

 One role is going to be answering questions.
 A lot of these questions will be repeated over and over again.
 We are aiming to create an IRC bot that will pick up on common phrases and auto-generate replies, plus the IRC room topic provides links to URLs for [[WPD:FAQ|FAQ]], [https://www.w3.org/Bugs/Public/ bug tracker], etc. Feel free to point people towards these reaources or quite out of them, as you see fit.

 The Q&A is soon to be improved, with categorization, etc., things will be more manageable there soon as well.

+==Leaving==

+If you don't want to do this anymore, please tell us, and we won't hate you.
+Anything you can do for us to help is really appreciated.
+Telling us helps us to look for other people to fill up the gaps.

+==People currently on board as volunteer moderators==

+* varl (Viktor; Sweden)
+* Grephix (Dennis; Europe?)
+* Sandkorn (Europe?)
+* _WiZZarD (Netherlands)
+* arkhi (Fabien; China)